simonjosefsson/graphwalker.org/content/docs/pet_clinic.md

 ```

 ## The test
 The tests is designed using [yEd](http://www.yworks.com/en/products/yfiles/yed/).
 The test design is divided between 5 models.

+What you would expect when running the test, is that Firefox will open, and the test will start navigating around the Pet Clinic web site.

+## The Models - The Test Design
 The models can be fiund in folder:
 ```
 src/main/resources/com/company/
 ```